zhanghongyi1996/Line-Following-And-Inclination-Measurement/README.md

 This is the coursework project finished by Hongyi Zhang, Joanna Percival, Milan Vekaria and Matthew White.
 The code is developed based on the platform ArduinoIDE.
 This code includes the basic control of the robot and proximity sensor.
+The control of experiments is listed in the